What is an Intervention Letter

 Intervention letters play a crucial role in interventions.
 This is a structured way for you to organize your thoughts to be clearly presented to your loved one during the intervention.
-Not only will it show that you have made preparations ahead of time and that this is an area of serious concern to you, it will give you the necessary confidence as you address your loved one.
+Not only will it show that you have made preparations ahead of time but also, that this is an area of serious concern to you.
+The letters will also give you the necessary confidence as you address your loved one.

-There are many different templates to follow when writing an intervention letter, and your interventionist will work closely with you to guide you through the process, give you a sample letter, and answer any questions you may have.
+There are many different templates to follow when writing an intervention letter, and your interventionist will work closely with you to guide you through the process.
+Your interventionist should give you a sample letter, and answer any questions you may have.
 It is important to remember that this letter should come from the heart most importantly, rather than strictly following an outline found online.

 Paragraph 1: Begin your letter with positive affirmations.
-In an intervention setting, the addict is likely to go on the defensive and feel confronted suddenly.
+In an intervention setting, the addict is likely to go on the defensive after being confronted suddenly.
 By beginning with affirmations, it can help disarm the resistance and help the addict be more receptive to your words and thoughts going forward.

-- Reiterate your love and concern, from which this intervention is stemming from
+- Reiterate your love and concern, from which this intervention is stemming.

 - Emphasize that you care for this person, and only hope to see them get better.